 During a typical snow event and for several days following, all routes in Town are monitored closely by Transportation crews.
 The Town of Okotoks will take reasonable steps to manage snow and ice hazards on public roadways, sidewalks and primary pathways in a systematic and timely manner.
 Our priorities are to prevent or reduce accidents and injuries, ensure safe access for the public and emergency vehicles, promote active transportation and minimize economic loss to the community.

-In accordance with the Snow and Ice Control Policy the Town receives snow and ice control activities as per the following order:
+In accordance with the Integrated and Accessible Transportation Policy, the Town implements snow and ice control activities based on priority:

 Sanding operations shall commence within four (4) hours when snowfall accumulation under approximately 4 cm has occurred.

 Snow clearing will commence within four (4) hours when approximately 4 cm or more has accumulated.

 Once snow clearing / plowing of Priority 1 routes commences, all routes within this category within twenty-four (24) hours after the snow event has ceased shall be cleared of snow and ice generally from the edge of road to edge of road (curb to curb) or around parked vehicles and other objects to ensure that the largest extent of the road has been reasonably cleared.

 Additional snow clearing (widening) along these routes may occur once all other priority and secondary routes have received initial snow clearing response.

 Snow removal may be initiated when compacted snow on the road is sufficient to impede the flow of traffic, causes drainage concerns, or when windrows along the side of the road become excessive as determined by the Chief Administrative Officer.
 The Town will assume no liability whatsoever for damage to obstructions or landscaping of any kind placed or developed within a road right-of-way without a permit.